image bio

 What day of my cycle should I take a pregnancy test?

 You can use the Natalist Pregnancy Test starting 5 days before you expect your period to start.
 For the most accurate results, test on the day of your expected period.
-If you get a negative result and tested more than 3 days before your expected period, you could still be pregnant (see chart).
+If you get a negative result and have tested more than 3 days before your expected period, you could still be pregnant (see chart).
 Take the test again in a few days.
 Since it would be really early in your pregnancy, you may not have enough hCG for the test to detect yet.
 In just 2 days, your hCG levels will usually double.
-The more hCG your body makes, the more likely you are to get a positive result.
+The more hCG your body makes, the more likely you are to get a positive test result.

 I have irregular periods.
 When should I test for pregnancy?